MooersLab/jupyterlabpymolpysnips/README.md

 <a id="configuration-setup"><h2>Configuration Setup</h2></a>

-The snippet libraries are independent of PyMOL.
+The snippet library is independent of PyMOL.
 No modification of PyMOL is required.

 [Return to Table of Contents](#table-of-contents)